 Don’t get burnt by false information!
 Even the most skin-savvy among us often buy into common myths that can leave us exposed to sun damage, premature ageing and possibly an increased risk of skin cancer.
 To help clear up the misconceptions, here are six sunscreen myths to stop believing.

 Myth 1: Sunscreen causes cancer

-Truth: To date, there is no scientific proof or medical evidence that sunscreen causes cancer, but there is a lot of medical evidence that UV rays from the sun and tanning beds do.
-Some people worry that certain chemicals in sunscreen (such as retinyl palmitate and oxybenzone) are absorbed by the skin and can cause cancer.
+Facts: To date, there is no scientific proof or medical evidence that sunscreen causes cancer, but there is a lot of medical evidence that UV rays from the sun and tanning beds do.
+Some people worry that certain chemicals in sunscreen (such as oxybenzone) are absorbed by the skin and can cause cancer.
 While we always say it’s a good idea to research claims and pay attention to the science behind the ingredients in products you use, keep in mind that the cancer risk from not wearing sunscreen far exceeds any potential health risk from sunscreen ingredients.

 Myth 2: The higher the SPF, the longer you can go before reapplying

 Facts: Sun Protection Factor (SPF) refers to a ratio of how the burn time (the time it takes to burn).
 Burn times can vary however, depending on how much melanin your skin produces.
 So, whether you’re wearing SPF 10 or SPF 100, you need to reapply it (link to blog post: Sunscreen quantity application) at least every two hours when outdoors, and immediately after swimming or sweating.